Prince Imhae

 However, he was passed over for the Crown Prince's role in favour of his younger brother who would eventually take the throne and became King Gwanghae.
-After investigated for crimes he committed against common people, he was sent into exile to Gyodong County after the Imjin war, then died in 1609.
+After being investigated for crimes committed against common people, he was sent into exile to Gyodong County after the Imjin War, then died in 1609.

 Early life and marriage

-He was born on 20 September 1572 as the first and oldest son of King Seonjo, by his concubine, Lady Gim with the name of Yi Jin-guk (later changed into Yi Jin).
-But, when he was only 6 years old, she died in 1577.
-As a result, he and his younger brother were raised by Seonjo's primary wife, Queen Uiin who was childless at this time.
-Different from him, his brother was said to not have a good relationship with the Queen due to his birth mother's face.
+He was born Yi Jin-guk (later changed into Yi Jin) on 20 September 1572 as the first and oldest son of King Seonjo and his concubine, Lady Gim.
+In 1577 his mother died so he and his younger brother were raised by Seonjo's primary wife, Queen Uiin who was childless at that time.